Xaero – Entity Framework Core Advanced Project [Updated .NET 9.0]

 3. The PagingInfo object is sent to the View using ViewBag as ViewBag.PagingInfo = pagingInfo.
 Then on the View we will create the paging links using a Custom Tag Helper.
 We will create this Tag Helper in just a moment.

-4. The current records of a page is fetched by Entity Framework Core from the database using the below 2 code lines:
+4. The current records of a page are fetched by Entity Framework Core from the database using the below 2 code lines:

 var skip = pageSize * (Convert.ToInt32(id) - 1);